-- A door handle is engaged or a door is opened. - You interact with the steering yoke, brake pedal, accelerator pedal, or shift. - Model S detects an obstacle. - Summon has moved Model S the maximum distance of approximately 39 feet (12 meters). - Your phone enters sleep mode or loses connectivity to Model S.
+- A door handle is engaged or a door is opened. - You interact with the steering yoke (or steering wheel), brake pedal, accelerator pedal, or shift. - Model S detects an obstacle. - Summon has moved Model S the maximum distance of approximately 39 ft.
+(12 meters). - Your phone enters sleep mode or loses connectivity to Model S.